 Beehive Management – Beekeeper Tasks

 What do beekeeper’s do?
-They manage colonies of honey bees.
+They manage colonies of honey bees – that’s what beekeeping is all about.
 The tasks involved in beehive management are many and varied.
 Some hive management techniques must be repeated throughout the year.
 Other beekeeper jobs might need attention once a year or less.

 If one imagines that beekeeping is a “hands off” endeavor, they would be very wrong.